Dave Shondell: Family

-Shondell is part of possibly, the most well-known family in volleyball.
+Shondell is part of one of the most well-known families in volleyball.

 Shondell is the son of Dr. Don Shondell.
 Shondell's brother is Steve Shondell, former head women's volleyball coach at Ball State University.
-Shondell's other brother, John, is one of his assistants at Purdue.
-Shondell's youngest child Kyle is the head coach at Indiana Tech.
+Shondell's other brother, John, was one of his longtime assistants at Purdue.
+Shondell's youngest child Kyle is the head coach at Butler.